 DISCUSSION

-Vaccination can rapidly protect a population at risk of a cholera outbreak, but the duration of vaccine-derived herd immunity depends critically on vaccine coverage, waning vaccine efficacy, and population mobility that drives an net influx of susceptible people.
+Vaccination can rapidly protect a population at risk of a cholera outbreak, but the duration of vaccine-derived herd immunity depends critically on vaccine coverage, waning vaccine efficacy, and the? population mobility that drives a net influx of susceptible people.
 In our case study of the Bentiu PoC Camp, we find that these drivers are sufficient to explain the vulnerability of this population to an outbreak despite two recent high-coverage vaccine campaigns.
 Therefore, disease re-emergence does not imply vaccine failure and can be avoided by data-driven revaccination strategies or by scaling-up long-term solutions while under the temporary cover of vaccination.
 Our results provide key time windows during a population can expect to resist a cholera outbreak even if the pathogen were to be introduced.
 We developed an interactive tool to facilitate implementation of these results for a user-defined setting (https://coreypeak.shinyapps.io/herd_protection_estimator/).

 One practical implementation of the “Mass and Maintain” vaccination strategy in a camp setting can include a one-time mass vaccination campaign followed by routine vaccination of new members of the population, such as births and new entries.
 In an urban or open population, such as Dhaka or Calcutta, routine identification of new members becomes more challenging, but performance of the WHO Expanded Programme on Immunization in cholera endemic regions like Bangladesh are promising.[34]
 Recent work has also shown serological triggers for periodic mass vaccination can be an effective alternative method to maintain herd immunity to measles.[35].
 For cholera specifically, there is a need for more research into cross-sectional markers of immunity which can inform risk profiling, revaccination timing, and, if stratified by age, the impact of mass vaccination.[36]